Recursive Tree Grammar Autoencoders: Experiments and Discussion

-To evaluate the ability of all models to generate syntactically valid trees we sampled 1000 standard normal random vectors and decoded them with all models\footnote{We excluded TES-AEs in this analysis because they have a different latent space dimension and do not enforce a Gaussian distribution in the latent space}.
+To evaluate the ability of all models to generate syntactically valid trees, we sampled 1000 standard normal random vectors and decoded them with all models\footnote{We excluded TES-AEs in this analysis because they do not guarantee a Gaussian distribution in the latent space and, hence, are not compatible with this sampling approach.}.
 Then, we checked their syntax with a bottom-up regular tree parser for the language.
 The percentage of correct trees is shown in Table~\ref{tab:syntactic_correctness}.
 Unsurprisingly, D-VAE has the worst results across the board because it does not use grammatical knowledge for decoding.
 In principle, the other models should always have 100\% because their architecture guarantees syntactic correctness.
 Instead, we observe that the rates drop far below 100\% for GRU-TG-AE on Pysort and for all models on SMILES.
-This is because the production process can fail if it gets stuck in a loop.
+This is because the decoding process can fail if it gets stuck in a loop.
 Even on the SMILES dataset, though, the RTG-AE achieves the best rate.